Locally coherent exact categories: Introduction

 (Ef1) or~(GT1) All transfinite compositions of chains of morphisms exist in any category with directed colimits.
 All transfinite compositions of admissible monomorphisms are admissible monomorphisms in any exact category with exact functors of directed colimit (since finite compositions of admissible monomorphisms are admissible monomorphisms in any exact category, and directed colimits of admissible monomorphisms are admissible monomorphisms in an exact category with exact functors of directed colimit).

 (Ef2) or~(GT2) All objects in any accessible category have presentability ranks, so they are small with respect to the class of all morphisms.
-In fact, if $B=\varinjlim_{\xi\in\Xi}S_\xi$ in a category $\sA$ with $\kappa$\+directed colimits, where $\Xi$ is a small $\kappa$\+filtered category, $S_\xi\in\sA_{<\kappa}$ for all $\xi\in\Xi$, and $\lambda$~is a regular cardinal greater than~$\kappa$ and than the cardinality of (the set of all objects and morphisms in) $\Xi$, then $B$ is $\kappa$\+presentable in~$\sA$.
+In fact, if $B=\varinjlim_{\xi\in\Xi}S_\xi$ in a category $\sA$ with $\kappa$\+directed colimits, where $\Xi$ is a small $\kappa$\+filtered category and $S_\xi\in\sA_{<\kappa}$ for all $\xi\in\Xi$, and if $\lambda\ge\kappa$ is a regular cardinal greater than the cardinality of (the set of all objects and morphisms in) $\Xi$, then the object $B$ is $\lambda$\+presentable in~$\sA$ (see~\cite[Proposition~1.16]{AR}).

-(Ef3) or~(GT3) The point is that any admissible epimorphism in the $\kappa$\+pure exact structure on $\sA$ is also an admissible epimorphism in any exact structure on $\sA$ with exact functors of $\kappa$\+directed colimits.
+(Ef3) or~(GT3) The point is that any admissible epimorphism in the $\kappa$\+pure exact structure on $\sA$ is also an admissible epimorphism in any exact structure on $\sA$ with exact functors of $\kappa$\+directed colimit.
 So it suffices to consider the case of the $\kappa$\+pure exact structure on~$\sA$.